eclipse-tracecompass-incubator/org.eclipse.tracecompass.incubator/trace-server/README.md

 ## Compiling manually

-The Maven project build requires version 3.3 or later.
-It can be downloaded from
-<http://maven.apache.org> or from the package management system of your distro.

-To build the trace-server manually using Maven, simply run the following command from the git project top-level directory:
+To build the project manually follow the instructions in [BUILDING](#compiling-manually).

-    cd org.eclipse.tracecompass.incubator/
-    mvn clean install

-The default command will compile and run the unit tests.
-Running the tests can take some time, to skip them you can append `-DskipTests` to the `mvn` command:

-    mvn clean install -DskipTests

-The resulting executables will be in the `trace-server/org.eclipse.tracecompass.incubator.trace.server.product/target/products`.
+The resulting trace server executables will be in the `trace-server/org.eclipse.tracecompass.incubator.trace.server.product/target/products`.
 There are the archives for linux, macos and Windows.
 The sub-directories `trace-server/org.eclipse.tracecompass.incubator.trace.server.product/target/products/traceserver/<os>/...`